The Green tensor of the nonstationary Stokes system in the half space: Introduction

 As an application, we will construct mild solutions of the Navier-Stokes equations in the half space in various functional spaces.
-Since it \crb{is} only for illustration, we only consider local-in-time solutions with zero external force.
+We will provide other applications in forth coming papers \cite{KLLTbs} and \cite{Greenapp}.
+Since it is only for illustration, we only consider local-in-time solutions with zero external force.
 Fujita-Kato \cite{KF1962, FK1964} and Sobolevskii \cite{Sobolevskii1964} transformed \eqref{NS} into an abstract initial value problem using the Stokes semigroup \EQ{ u(t) = e^{-t\mathbf{A}} u_0 -\int_0^t e^{-(t-s)\mathbf{A}}\bP\pd_k (u_ku)(s)\, ds, } whose solution $u(t)$ lies in some Banach spaces and is called a mild solution of \eqref{NS}.
 In the whole space setting, there is an extensive literature on the unique existence of mild solutions of \eqref{NS}.
 See e.g.~\cite{FJR, Kato1984, GM1985, Giga1986, Yamazaki2000, Miyakawa2000, KT2001, Brandolese2005, MaTe} for the most relevant to our study.

 For mild solutions of \eqref{NS} in the half-space, the unique local and global existence in $L^q(\R^n_+)$ were established by Weissler \cite{Weissler1980} for $3\le n<q<\infty$, by Ukai \cite{MR896770} for $2\le n\le q<\infty$, and by Kozono \cite{Kozono1989} for $2\le n=q$.
 Canaone-Planchon-Schonbek \cite{MR1759797} established unique existence of solutions in $L^\infty L^3$ with initial data in the homogeneous Besov space $\dot B_{q,\infty}^{3/q-1}(\R^3_+)$.
 For mild solutions in weighted $L^q$ spaces, we refer the reader to \cite{KK2015, KK2016}.